gyash1512/Knowledge_Base/README.md

 ### Create AI Table

-To create an AI table, you need to provide a name for the table and the name of the knowledge base to use as a source.
+To create an AI table, you need to provide a name for the table, the name of the knowledge base to use as a source, and the name of the model to use.

+### Create Workflow

+To create a workflow, you need to provide a name for the workflow, the name of the knowledge base to use as a source, the column you want to predict, and a list of models to use in the workflow.

+### Query Workflow

+To query a workflow, you need to provide the name of the workflow and a query.
+The query can be provided as text, a file, or from another knowledge base.

 ## Project Structure